danielurra/linux/README.md

 <br>
 Another good example could be to list all the files and folders inside /etc <br>
 and using grep to filter the output of "ls" to only files which start with the letter "d" <br>
-that way we will only see a list of directories,see the screnshoot below <br>
+that way we will only see a list of directories, see the screnshoot below <br>
 <img src="/sysadmin/images/grep-and-reg-expressions-01.png" alt="grep and regular expressions"><br>
 As you can see I had to cut off the list because it is too long <br>
 <br>